Corollarium/Formularium-example/README.md

 ## About

 This is a minimum simple example of how to use Formularium, using plain PHP without any PHP frameworks.
 It uses [Bootstrap](https://getbootstrap.com/) for styling.
-It only uses the browser validation.
-We do not validate the `aaaaa` field with a pattern on purpose so you can submit and see the backend validation too.
+It only uses native browser validation, without extra JS libs.
+We do not validate the `aaaaa` field with a pattern on purpose so you can submit and see the backend validation at work too.

 - [index.php](https://github.com/Corollarium/Formularium-example/blob/master/index.php): Renders a form.
 - [model.php](https://github.com/Corollarium/Formularium-example/blob/master/model.php): The object model, with all its fields.